 All my life I’ve been a nature girl.
 I’ve hiked the Appalachian Trail and traipsed around Montana’s Rocky Mountains.
-Living in Costa Rica for three and a half years has qualified me for jungle woman status, as well.
+Living in Costa Rica has qualified me for jungle woman status.
 At least I thought so.
-I go barefoot, climb muddy slopes and at times, even act like a monkey.
+I go barefoot, climb muddy slopes and at times, I even act like a monkey.
 However I’ve learned that to be a real jungle woman you’ve got to survive the initiation.
-Experience, as always, is the best teacher and that is how I learn – the hard way.
+Experience, as always, is the best teacher and that’s how I learn – the hard way.

 In the jungle, common sense is key.
-I look first before I grab a tree branch because they say a bite from a Bullet Ant will knock you to the ground.
-I stay on clear trails so I can see what is underfoot.
+It’s best to look first before you grab a tree branch because they say a bite from a Bullet Ant will knock you to the ground.
+Stay on clear trails so you can see what is underfoot.
 I use whatever common sense I can muster, but sometimes it just eludes me.
 That was the case one day at the waterfall, when I was attacked by a plant!
 It was my fault, really – I threw the first punch.

 I’d found a nice flat rock in the middle of the stream, perfect for sunbathing.
 I thought I’d be like a real native and use the huge, heart shaped leaf of a plant for a mat to lay on.
 I grabbed hold of the stem and tore off the leaf as a young boy sat by and watched.
 Immediately I tossed the leaf away, “Aye, huele malo! (it smells bad)” I exclaimed.
 The kid laughed.

 Soon my hands began to tingle.
 That was weird.
 I washed them in the stream but it made no difference.
 The tingling grew into painful pin pricks.
 Born and raised right nearby, my little friend knew what was happening to me.
 I wish he had warned me.
-I told him if I died to please return the dog to my daughter.
+I told him if I died to please return my dog home.
 He told me not to worry, I’d survive, but it may take all day for the pain to subside.

 Off we trudged, up to the waterfall.
 There had been lots of rain, in recent days and the river was flowing fast.
 After crossing it several times, we went up the hill and then down into the jungle.
 A well worn path runs parallel above the stream.
 As we trekked through the damp, profuse herbage, I scanned a million different kinds of plants, many similar to the creepy one, yet all looking deceptively innocent.
 We crossed the rocky creek a few more times and then scampered up hill to the waterfall.
 The fifty foot falls rushed, surged and blasted water over the rocks and down the side of the mountain.
 It was pounding furiously, throwing tons of water per second.